Justin Scoggins: 2018

-Scoggins faced promotional newcomer Said Nurmagomedov on July 14, 2018 at UFC Fight Night 133.
+Scoggins faced promotional newcomer Said Nurmagomedov on July 14, 2018, at UFC Fight Night 133.
 He lost the fight via controversial split decision.
 All 17 media outlets scored the fight for Scoggins.

 On November 9, 2018, it was reported that Scoggins was released from the UFC.

 Rizin FF

 Scoggins faced Yuki Motoya in a 132lbs catchweight bout at Rizin 14 on December 31, 2018.
 He lost the bout via submission in the first round.

 Scoggins was called on short notice to replace injured Ulka Sasaki, and was expected to face Kai Asakura at Rizin 15.
 Eventually Scoggins suffered a knee injury which led the bout scrapped from the fight card.

 Scoggins stepped in on short notice to replace Erson Yamamoto against Kazuma Sone at Rizin 18 on August 18, 2019.
 He won the fight via unanimous decision.

 Post Rizin

 Scoggins was expected to face Keith Richardson at XMMA2 on July 30, 2021.
-The bout was scrapped when Richardson pulled out due to unknown reasons.
+The bout was scrapped when Richardson pulled out for unknown reasons.